Impact

 Risk and Exploitability

-The CVSS score of 5.5 indicates moderate severity, while the EPSS score is not available, suggesting limited publicly observable exploitation risk.
+The CVSS score of 5.5 indicates moderate severity, while the EPSS score of < 1% indicates a very low but non‑zero exploitation probability, suggesting limited publicly observable exploitation risk.
 The vulnerability is not listed in the CISA KEV catalog.
-The most likely attack vector is a malicious WebSocket payload sent over a network that Wireshark is monitoring; the payload would cause the dissector to crash.
+The likely attack vector is a malicious WebSocket payload sent over a network that Wireshark monitors, which would cause the dissector to crash.
 Because no remote code execution or elevated privileges are involved, the risk is confined to denial of service affecting the analyst’s environment rather than compromising the host system.

 OpenCVE Enrichment